Instagram Story Specs 2026: The Ultimate Guide

 Image Specifications For Crisp Static Stories

-A static Story usually fails in one of two places.
-It looks soft after upload, or the message asks for more reading time than the format gives you.
+A static Story usually fails in one of two places: it looks soft after upload, or it asks for more reading time than the format gives you.
 Both problems start in production, not in the app.

 File type is the first decision.
 JPG is the practical choice for photos and lifestyle imagery because it keeps file sizes manageable.
-PNG is usually the safer choice for graphic layouts, illustrations, logos, and text-heavy designs because edges stay cleaner.
+PNG is the safer choice for graphic layouts, illustrations, logos, and text-heavy designs, because the edges stay cleaner.
 If the frame is mostly a product photo with a small headline, JPG is usually fine.
-If the design depends on crisp typography or flat brand shapes, export a PNG and check the upload on a phone before approving it.
+If the design leans on crisp typography or flat brand shapes, export a PNG and check the upload on a phone before you approve it.

 The color setting teams miss